zendannyy/zenlabs/_posts/2021-10-13-ninth-post.md

 ### Header Analysis

 When wanting to go as thorough as possible with a suspicious email, you can look at the email headers for the full picture.
 Specifically, look at the *From:* field to verify the sender.
 Then, look at the *Received:* field to follow the route of the email.
-This is a bit more technical but very doable for the modern internet user.
+Even if you're not too technical, this is very doable for the modern internet user.
 I will go over this in a next post to do a deep dive on header analysis.

 Now that you know what to look for in a potential phishing attempt.
 Here is an email I got to an old mail address.
 ![Example Phish Email](/images/Example_Email.png)